-In 1942, he married Katherine Jane McPherson (?-?) and they had two children, Harry W. Duckworth and Jane Duckworth Maksymiuk.
-After her death in 1991, he remarried (1995) to Shirley Craik.
+On 21 November 1942, he married Katherine Jane McPherson (?-1991) at Ottawa, Ontario and they had two children, Henry William “Harry” Duckworth and Jane Duckworth Maksymiuk.
+After her death, in 1995 he married Shirley Craik, widow of Donald William Craik.

 He served as President of the University of Winnipeg from 1971 to 1981.
 While there, he introduced the challenge of climbing the large boulder on the institution’s front lawn, which remains a mainstay of each year’s Homecoming celebrations.
 At his retirement, he was made President Emeritus and, in 1984, was honored with an Honorary Doctor of Laws.
 He was an inaugural member of the Board of Directors for the University of Winnipeg Foundation.
 From 1986 to 1992, he was Chancellor of the University of Manitoba.
 He was a devoted fan of University sports; in 1992 he introduced the Duckworth Challenge, an annual competition between sports teams of the University of Manitoba and the University of Winnipeg.
 A sports arena at the University of Winnipeg is named for him.
 He served as President of the Royal Society of Canada (1971 to 1972).
 He was inducted into the Order of Canada (1976) and the Manitoba Order of the Buffalo Hunt (1992), received honorary doctorates from the University of Manitoba (1978) and Brandon University (1982), and a Queen Elizabeth II Silver Jubilee Medal (1977) and Queen Elizabeth II Golden Jubilee Medal (2002).